Another E2E Solution delivered. This time with CI/CD, AWS EventBridge and ECS Fargate

 Execution (EventBridge)

-• Amazon EventBridge triggers the task every 29 days.
+Execution is handled by Amazon EventBridge, which triggers the task every 29 days.

 ECS Cluster

-Using ECS Fargate instead of AWS Lambda was a deliberate choice.
-Running Selenium with Chromium on Lambda typically requires custom layers and fine‑tuning, and it’s easy to hit limits around memory, package size, or execution time.
-With Fargate, the entire environment is packaged in the Docker image, providing predictable runtime behavior and flexible CPU/memory allocation, which makes this kind of workload much easier to operate.
+ECS Fargate vs. Lambda – Running Selenium with Chromium on Lambda typically requires custom layers and fine‑tuning, and it’s easy to hit limits around memory, package size, or execution time.
+With Fargate, the entire environment is packaged in the Docker image, providing predictable runtime behavior and flexible CPU/memory allocation, making this workload easier to operate.

 In the end, this is a simple batch worker: it runs on a schedule, performs one job, and exits.
-For headless browser automation, this approach proved to be more straightforward and reliable.
+For headless browser automation, this approach proved more straightforward and reliable.